boldbi/bold-bi-docs/docs/faq/http-error-500-19-can-not-logon-locally.md

 # How to resolve the HTTP Error 500.19 - Cannot login locally

-Follow the given steps to change Physical Path Credentials option for the hosted Bold BI application:
+Follow the provided steps to change the Physical Path Credentials option for the hosted Bold BI application.

 1. Open Internet Information Services (IIS) Manager (`Start` > `Run` > `type "inetmgr"`).

    ![IIS Settings](/static/assets/faq/images/iis-command.png)

-2. Using the navigation pane on the left, browse to `Sites` and select your `Bold BI application`.
+2. Use the navigation pane on the left to browse to `Sites` and select your `Bold BI application`.

 3. Right-click the `Bold BI` application and select `Manage Website` > `Advanced Settings`.

    ![IIS Settings](/static/assets/faq/images/advance-settings.png)

 4. Set the `Physical Path Credentials` field to `Application user (pass-through authentication)`.
-Click `OK` to save path credential changes and then `OK` on Advanced Settings prompt.
+Click OK to save the path credential changes and then click OK on the Advanced Settings prompt.

    ![IIS Settings](/static/assets/faq/images/physical-path-credentials.png)